Shae Sortwell

 Shae A. Sortwell (born August 3, 1985) is an American truck driver and Republican politician from Green Bay, Wisconsin.
 He is a member of the Wisconsin State Assembly, representing the 2nd Assembly district since 2019.
 He previously served on the Green Bay city council and the town board of Gibson, Wisconsin.

 Early life and education

 Shae Sortwell was born in Saratoga Springs, New York, in 1985.
-At age 15, he moved with his family to the town of Gibson, Wisconsin.
-After graduating from high school, he went on to attend the University of Wisconsin-Green Bay, graduating in 2006 with degrees in public administration and political science.
+At age 15, he moved with his family to the town of Gibson, Wisconsin in northern Manitowoc County.
+After graduating from high school, he went on to attend the University of Wisconsin–Green Bay, graduating in 2006 with degrees in public administration and political science.
 While in college, Sortwell was a member of student government and founded a pro-life student organization.

 Political career

 After earning his bachelor's degree, he enlisted in the United States Army Reserve and served nine years with the Chemical Corps, rising to the rank of sergeant before his honorable discharge in 2018.
 During those years, he also became active in local politics, winning election to the Green Bay city council, and then going to work as a legislative aide to state representative Chad Weininger.

 In 2014, Sortwell made his first bid for state office, running as an independent candidate for Wisconsin State Assembly in the 90th Assembly district.
 Sortwell came in a distant third, behind Republican Eric Wimberger and Democratic incumbent Eric Genrich, who won the election.

 In 2016, Sortwell pushed an online petition asking Green Bay mayor Jim Schmitt to resign over criminal campaign finance violations.
 By that time, however, Sortwell had moved back to the town of Gibson.
 He was elected to the board of supervisors of Gibson in 2017.